Sport

 • This course is assessed through a mixture of coursework (assignments) and examination.

-• At the end of the course you will be awarded with either a Distinction*, Distinction, Merit, Pass or Unclassified.
+• At the end of the course you will be awarded a grade ranging from the highest grade of D*D*D* (Distinction*) to PPP (Pass).

-• Over the duration of the course you will cover 3 mandatory units and 1 optional unit.
+• Over the duration of the course you will cover 10 mandatory units and 4 optional units.

-• Unit 1 – Anatomy and Physiology (Externally set/assessed written examination).
+• Unit 1: Anatomy and Physiology (Written examination)

-• Unit 2 – Fitness Training and Programming for Health, Sport and Well-being (Externally set/assessed task).
+• Unit 2: Fitness Training and Programming for Health, Sport and Well-being (Externally set task)

 Where can this subject lead?